Django-Fakkeldij/AED-Bertha/readme.md

 ## Additional points

 - The Arduino will automatically home the arms everytime the firmware is uploaded and/or the main.py file is run.

+## Created by
+- Joran Blom
+- Django Fakkeldij
+- Caspar Hendriksen
+- Bèr Kaelen
+- Joris Lugtenburg
+- Felix Schuring

+*This code is the intellectual property of the authors.
+Unauthorized copying, distribution, or modification of this code, via any medium, is strictly prohibited.
+Use of this code is permitted only with explicit authorization from the authors or under an appropriate open-source license where indicated.
+If you have questions regarding usage or licensing, please contact the authors directly.